Skip to content

 Tool Calling

 "Tool calling" is the trick that turns a chat model into something that can act on the world — look up the weather, move a camera, trigger a quest.
-In Tryll, tool calling is explicitly detection-only: the server tells your client that a tool should be called and with what arguments, and your client decides whether to actually run it.
+In Tryll, tool calling is detection-based: the server tells your client that a tool should be called and with what arguments, and your client decides whether to actually run it — the server never executes the tool itself.
 This page explains why that split exists, how small local models are coaxed into producing tool calls, and where the edges are.

 The shape of a tool call in Tryll